7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 `messageDigest`: `3031300D0609608648016503040201050004205301B868A4D1743E3F4205078B85169A041CB9ABFF82D83372455D756025C748`

-The SHA-256 digest of concat of *data* and *messageDigest* is as follows:
+The SHA-256 digest of the concatenated `data` and `messageDigest` fields is as follows:

 `E2FEB6E31C9B40CF9C326922FFD690CB17ABDEA3E06F27766888CD36F4515785`

 But you may ask why the content of *ContentInfo* is selected as a part of message to be signed.
 Because, it contains the used hash algorithm besides the PE image file hash.

 However, we are just in step two!
 One more step is required.
 So, Be Patient!

+You may wonder why `ContentInfo` content is included as part of the message to be signed.
+This is because it contains the hash algorithm used, in addition to the PE image file hash.

+However, we are only on step two—one more step remains.
+So, stay tuned!

 ## certificates